teachaccess/accessibility-skills-hiring-toolkit/roles/instructional-designer.md

 - Knowledge of WCAG 2.1 AA requirements
   - What is WCAG?
 What are the differences between A, AA, and AAA compliance?
   - What are the Authoring Tools Accessibility Guidelines and what are some of the benefits of using these guidelines when creating an authoring tool?
+  - How and when do you consider these guidelines during the instructional design process?
 - Experience producing instructional resources that are in compliance with accessibility standards
-  - How do you see accessibility fitting into your role in the organization?
-  - What experience do you have with creating accessible documents?
-What experience do you have with training others on creating accessible documents?
+  - What experience do you have with creating accessible instructional materials?
+What experience do you have with training or guiding others on creating accessible instructional materials?
+  - How do you verify that the instructional materials you produce are accessible to users with disabilities?
   - When presenting, what are key considerations you make to ensure you are presenting content in an accessible manner?
-  - When recording instructional videos, what are the key elements you need to implement to insure the videos are inclusive to all?
+  - When recording instructional videos, what are the key elements you need to implement to ensure the videos are inclusive to all?
   - What are some questions you would ask if your organization was purchasing a new online learning platform?

 #### Preferred
-- Describe your experience applying best practices in universal design for learning to creating instructional digital resources
+- Describe your experience applying best practices in universal design for learning to create inclusive instructional digital resources

 ## Translations
 A list of translations will be provided here when received by language.
 Please submit through GitHub.